Couscous vs Quinoa: The Difference and Which One is Better?

 - Couscous comes in an off white to yellowish color.
 Common quinoa colors are white, red and black.

-- Couscous costs less money than quinoa.
+- Couscous costs less money.

 - Quinoa provides a higher percentage of fiber, protein, vitamins and minerals.

-- Quinoa has a better glycemic index than couscous.
+- Quinoa has a better glycemic index.

 - Quinoa is naturally gluten free and couscous is not.

 - Quinoa has a nuttier flavor and chewier texture.

 Couscous vs Quinoa: Nutrition Comparison

 Both provide many of the same nutrients, although there are some important differences.
 Different types of each one may vary slightly in their nutrient content.